neurophysiological-analysis/FiNN/README.md

 ## Features

 Currently implemented features in this toolbox.
 Full documentation is accessible in doc/\_build/index.html.
-Documentation of the development branch is available at https://neurophysiological-analysis.github.io/FiNN/.
+Documentation of the development branch is available [here](https://neurophysiological-analysis.github.io/FiNN/_build/index.html).

    - Artifact rejection
         - Identification of bad channels and (optional) restoration of those from neighboring channels